mdaddysman/mdaddysman.github.io/_pages/software.md

 ---
 {% include base_path %}

 This is a summary of my current academic and "for fun" open-source programming projects.
-Documentation for the projects are in the README file in the Github repository.
-The source can be found on my [Github Profile](https://github.com/mdaddysman) or the links in the tables below.
+Documentation for the projects can be found in the README file in the Github repository.
+The projects are posted on my [Github Profile](https://github.com/mdaddysman) or you can follow the links in the tables below.

 ### Academic